-Previous work has indicated that different colors have different hazard connotations (e.g., Chapanis 1994, Wogalter et al, 1998).
-For example, red is generally understood (in some cultures) to connote greater hazard or urgency than other colors.
-Thus, in applications the color displayed in a warning could be changed to reflect the current level of danger.
+Previous work has indicated that different colors have different hazard connotations (e.g., Wogalter et al, 1998).
+For example, in many cultures the color red is generally understood to connote greater hazard or urgency than orange or yellow, which in turn are colors that connote higher hazard than other colors, such as blue or green.
+Thus, in applications the color displayed could be changed to reflect the current level of danger.
 Voice and sound modifications can also be used to produce different levels of perceived urgency (Edworthy and Hellier 2000).

-Comprehension can also be benefited by tailoring the warning message to user characteristics such as the experience level of the user.
-Technology could be used to warn users who are insufficiently skilled from using certain equipment.
-Detection of expertise level could involve some of the sensor methods already described in this article.
+Tailoring the warning message to user characteristics such as their experience level can also benefit comprehension.
+Technology could be used to warn users who are insufficiently skilled to prevent them from using certain equipment.
+Detection of expertise level could involve some of the sensor methods already described.
 With a diverse user population, an advanced system would adapt to the user's demonstrated or desired skill level.
 Expert users might benefit from the use of technical information, whereas novices will likely be confused by such content.
-Novice users would initially receive only the basic information, but over time, as their expertise develops, they would receive more and different information.
+Novice users might initially receive only the basic information, but over time, as their expertise develops, they would receive more and different information.